Terminalia richii

-Terminalia richii, with the common name malili, is an upright forest tree species native to the central South Pacific in Oceania.
+Terminalia richii, with the common name malili, is an upright forest tree that is native to the Samoan Islands.

 The wood grown on this tree can be used mainly for construction and timber, and for other numerous purposes.

 Description

 Mature Terminalia richii trees are usually tall and upright.
 The species is usually distinguished from other trees because it emerges from the rainforest canopies with a height ranging from 25–35 m.

 Its leaves have a dark green color on top and have a lighter green coloration underneath.
 The leaves are affixed to the tips of the branches.
 In fact, the genus name Terminalia comes from the Latin word terminus, which refers to the leaves appearing at the furthest tips of the shoots.
 Also, the leaves is what makes Malili distinguishable from other trees that are very similar to it.
 The leaves of Malili are generally smaller and narrower with a lanceolate shape.

 The bark of Malili is gray and is usually covered with mosses and lichens.
 The seeds of this tree are usually covered with a fleshy layer.
 A mature tree is rather large and can grow up to 35 m.